 The currency used in Ghana is known as the Ghana cedi.
 The equivalence of an American dollar or Euro in Forex Bureaus varies from place to place.
 The difference however is usually very small.
 We recommend that you bring along CASH however Credits/Debit Cards are accepted at some places.
 For credit/debit cards Visa/Mastercard is widely accepted.
 You can also withdraw cash (cedis) from some selected ATM machines using your VISA card.
 Note that the exchange rate for a dollar to cedi is also lower than exchanging cash at the forex bureau.
 Smaller denominations from $20 and below are exchanged for lower rates.
 Most people will not accept $1.00 bills.

 Ghana operates on 220 volts, so if you should keep that in mind if you are bringing along any electrical appliances

 It is very easy to make international telephone calls from Ghana.
 Please note that the cost of making international phone calls from hotels can very expensive.
 There are various mobile telecommunication companies operating in Ghana that have relatively cheaper rates.
 Most hotels in Ghana and other West African countries have WIFI services but please note that some charge for the service.
-Also, hotels in small towns may not have internet services; however, there are numerous internet cafes in every corner in most towns or alternatively you can use your mobile device.
+Also, hotels in small towns may not have internet services; you can buy data plan for use on your mobile device.

 We have not added gratuities to the cost of our tours.
 This is something we leave to groups and individuals.
 However, you will agree that when a good service is rendered, a tip to the one providing the service is in order.
 We recommend that you set aside an amount to tip porters, waiters, drivers, guides, etc.